featureguardian/fg-config/vagrant/README.md

 3. Installs Git and Git Flow
 4. Installs global npm modules:
     * Gulp
-5. Clones Feature Guardion repositories into `/projects` and runs `npm install` for each
+5. Git clones Feature Guardion repositories into `/projects` and runs `npm install` for each
+    * fg-service
+    * fg-admin-ui

 Once it starts you can execute `vagrant ssh` to gain access to the machine.